V01dDweller/ffmpeg_stitch/README.md

 ```
 </details>

-A new file named `final.mp4` will be created.
-Repeat for each folder.
+A new file named `final.mp4` will be created in each folder.

+### Step 3 - (optional)

+Delete the miltipart files and rename `final.mp4`.
+I use the filename of the
+first file in the series, e.g. `GX010079.MP4`.

 [modeline]: # ( vi: set textwidth=78 colorcolumn=80: )